alxlvgit/bluetooth-timer-android/README.md

 # BluetoothTimer
-Once the preset time elapses, the app can turn off Bluetooth, unpair the selected Bluetooth device, or both.\
+Once the preset time elapses, the app can turn off Bluetooth.\
 To complete this project I used Android Studio, Java, Android Bluetooth API.\
 Requires user permissions:\
 "android.permission.BLUETOOTH"\